 Acute pelvic inflammatory disease caused by Neisseria gonorrhoeae: Erythrocin® Lactobionate-I.V. (erythromycin lactobionate for injection, USP) followed by erythromycin base orally, as an alternative drug in treatment of acute pelvic inflammatory disease caused by N. gonorrhoeae in female patients with a history of sensitivity to penicillin.
 Patients should have a serologic test for syphilis before receiving erythromycin as treatment of gonorrhea and a follow-up serologic test for syphilis after 3 months.

-Erythromycins are indicated for treatment of the following infections caused by Chlamydia trachomatis: conjunctivitis of the newborn, pneumonia of infancy, and urogenital infections during pregnancy.
-When tetracyclines are contraindicated or not tolerated, erythromycin is indicated for the treatment of uncomplicated urethral, endocervical, or rectal infections in adults due to Chlamydia trachomatis.3
+Erythromycins tablets are indicated for treatment of the following infections caused by Chlamydia trachomatis: conjunctivitis of the newborn, pneumonia of infancy, and urogenital infections during pregnancy.
+When tetracyclines are contraindicated or not tolerated, Erythromycin Tablets are indicated for the treatment of uncomplicated urethral, endocervical, or rectal infections in adults due to Chlamydia trachomatis.

-When tetracyclines are contraindicated or not tolerated, erythromycin is indicated for the treatment of nongonococcal urethritis caused by Ureaplasma urealyticum.3
+When tetracyclines are contraindicated or not tolerated, Erythromycin Tablets are indicated for the treatment of nongonococcal urethritis caused by Ureaplasma urealyticum.

 Primary syphilis caused by Treponema pallidum.
 Erythromycin (oral forms only) is an alternative choice of treatment for primary syphilis in patients allergic to the penicillins.
 In treatment of primary syphilis, spinal fluid should be examined before treatment and as part of the follow-up after therapy.